Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Introduction

 The existing literature focuses on WWR modelling and its efficient computation.
 Kenyon \etal tackle WWR with a model-independent approach by rewriting the $\xva$ expressions into separate components to assess the various contributions to correlation effects~\cite{KenyonBerrahouiPoncet202210}.
 Different WWR modelling approaches can be compared using this framework.
 Brigo and Pallavicini touch upon the topic in a symmetric funding case in a Monte Carlo BSDE setting~\cite{BrigoPallavicini201405}.
 Green indicates the natural choice is a stochastic funding spread, where the dependence with the underlying asset is introduced through Gaussian correlation~\cite{Green201511}, e.g., see also~\cite{Valsecchi202104}, with an idiosyncratic/systemic decomposition of the stochastic funding spread.
 Moni adds correlation among credit spreads, funding spreads and market risk factors using a polynomial delta-gamma approximation~\cite{Moni201411}.
 This approach avoids a full Monte Carlo simulation where the credit and funding spreads are also simulated.
 Alternatively, one can focus on extreme events like Turlakov~\cite{Turlakov201303} or consider worst-case $\FVA$ like Singh and Zhang~\cite{SinghZhang202005}.

 To put $\FVA$ WWR in perspective, we compare it with Credit Valuation Adjustment ($\CVA$) WWR. $\CVA$ WWR is introduced through a dependence between exposure and default probabilities, which will increase the $\CVA$.
 Literature on WWR modelling for $\CVA$ for non-credit derivatives can be divided into three approaches.~\footnote{For credit derivatives, a separate stream of literature exists, but in this paper we do not focus on this class of derivatives.} Firstly, there is simulation, which models interest rates, default intensities and their dependence through either a deterministic relationship or a set of correlated SDEs~\cite{FengOosterlee201610,HullWhite201108}.
 Secondly, a copula approach where the multivariate distribution of exposure and defaults is modelled through a copula~\cite{CernyWitzany201802,Cherubini201306}.
 Finally, a worst-case method provides an upper bound for the $\CVA$ without requiring exact knowledge of the dependence structure of exposures and default dynamics~\cite{GlassermanYang201611,KenyonGreen201610}.
+These approaches could also be extended to $\FVA$ WWR.